Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Optimality

 \subsection{Series-then-Parallel}

-For series-then-parallel network topology [Fig.~\ref{fig_seri-then-para}], unfortunately, the final average $k$-concurrence between A and B will not be maximized by the series and parallel rules but instead by some generic nondeterministic swapping and purification protocols.
+For series-then-parallel network topology [Fig.~\ref{fig_seri-then-para}], the final average $k$-concurrence between A and B is \emph{not} maximized by the series and parallel rules but instead by some generic nondeterministic swapping and concentration protocols.